-The number one question I got when I first started traveling was “How can you afford it?”
+One of the main questions regarding long-term travel is “How can you afford it?”
 There was a pervasive misconception that travel = vacation = expensive, and it couldn’t have been further from the truth.

 Short term jobs are ideal for people on a gap year... they allow you to hunker down long enough to save then continue on your travels.

 Running out of money?
 Get a short term job (and a gap year budget).
 Curious about what it would be like to live somewhere?
 Find a casual position that allows you to extend your stay.
-These usually aren’t the kind of jobs that build a career, but they open up new avenues for life experience.
+These usually aren’t the kind of jobs that build a career, but they open new avenues for life experience.
 Here's how to make it happen.

 Before you start your short-term job search, there are some things to bear in mind:

-1. Lose the Expectations
+Lose the Expectations

 Will the boss hire you?
 Will the job pay you enough to do what you want to do next?
 Does the time frame fit into your schedule?
 These are the questions to focus on, not "how will this look on my resume?"